About plagiocephaly or flat head

 Your baby might have an uneven head shape, a flat head or flattened sections at the back or side of their head.
 Your baby’s ears might look uneven, and their forehead might be more prominent compared to the rest of their head.

-- difficulty turning their head.
+- difficulty turning their head left or right.

-Treatment of plagiocephaly
+Treatment of plagiocephaly or flat head

 Often, mild plagiocephaly doesn’t need treatment.
 It’s likely to fix itself as your baby grows.